wensheng/wensheng.github.io/_posts/2017-01-09-build-deep-learning-pc.md

 In its full glory:
 [<img src="/static/photos/136s.jpg">](/static/photos/136.JPG)
-No, I did not do a good job of cable management.
+No, I did not do a good job of cable management as you can see above.

-This thing is huuuge, here show the size comparison with a regular mid tower.
+This thing is huuuge, here shows the size comparison with a regular mid tower.
 [<img src="/static/photos/computer4.jpg">](/static/photos/IMG_0240.JPG)